-Browsing 30 - 40 results of 40 programs from project - Science in the City
+Browsing 30 - 40 results of 45 programs from project - Science in the City

+keeping this winged labor force happy and healthy is a vital but tricky business.
 Come out to play on the concrete slides at Seward Street Mini Park in the Castro.
 A series of speed tests guided by physicist Paul Doherty takes on the question asked by sliders everywhere: How can I go faster?

 No one puts the laws of physics to the test quite like the urban skateboarder.
 Join us for a closer look at the science behind the tricks of the sidewalk-shredding trade, from the basic ollie to high-flying aerial maneuvers.
 The original multimedia storytelling device, puppetry dates back many thousands of years and spans cultures worldwide.
 Join us for a back-stage look at an artistic collaboration that brings together a composer, musicians, puppeteers, and, of course, puppets to bring a story to life.